Common Information Model (electricity)

 The Common Information Model (CIM) is an electric power transmission and distribution standard developed by the electric power industry.
 It aims to allow application software to exchange information about an electrical network.
 It has been officially adopted by the International Electrotechnical Commission (IEC).

 The CIM is currently maintained as a UML model.
 It defines a common vocabulary and basic ontology.
 CIM models the network itself using the 'wires model'.
 It describes the basic components used to transport electricity.
 Measurements of power are modeled by another class.
 These measurements support the management of power flow at the transmission level, and by extension, the modeling of power through a revenue meter on the distribution network.
 The CIM can be used to derive 'design artifacts' (e.g. XML or RDF Schemas) as needed for the integration of related application software.

 CIM is also used to derive messages for the wholesale energy market with the framework for energy market communications, IEC 62325.
 The European style market profile is a profile derivation based on the CIM, intending to harmonize energy market data exchanges in Europe.
 ENTSO-E is a major contributor to the European style market profile.

 The core packages of the CIM are defined in IEC 61970-301, with a focus on the needs of electricity transmission, where related applications include energy management system, SCADA, and planning and optimization.
 IEC 61970-501 and 61970-452 define an XML format for network model exchanges using RDF.
 The IEC 61968 series of standards extend CIM to meet the needs of electrical distribution, where related applications include distribution management system, outage management system, planning, metering, work management, geographic information system, asset management, customer information systems and enterprise resource planning.

+As of December 2024, there are proposals to extend CIM to cover reticulated gas networks.